Parts of Switzerland experience driest April on record

 On average across Switzerland, precipitation totals were just 27% of the 1991-2020 reference value, the Federal Office of Meteorology and Climatology (MeteoSwiss) wrote in a blog post.
 The “wet” days with more than one millimetre of precipitation could “practically be counted on one hand”.

 According to MeteoSwiss, last April was the fourth least rainy April since measurements began in 1864.
-The western and east northerly slopes of the Alps have never been drier for that month.
+The western and northeast slopes of the Alps have never been drier for that month.

 Across the entire monitoring network, over 80 locations recorded a new record minimum of April precipitation.
 More than 20 of them recorded less than ten millimetres of precipitation, including those in the Bernese Oberland, in the canton of Graubünden and in the region between Zofingen and Aarau in the canton of Aargau.